 This statement and our commitment

-We're committed to improving its practices to identify and combat this crime, both externally with our partners and internally through co-operation between services across the organisation.
-As a public sector organisation, an employer, community leader and a procurer is committed to taking a preventative approach to modern slavery and human trafficking within its corporate responsibilities and activities.
-As such, this statement covers our direct employees, agency workers, relief staff and services delivered on our behalf by third party organisations and as part of our supply chains.
-We believe that because it has many suppliers and is an influential purchaser in Derbyshire, it is important to publish a statement that is transparent about the actions it will be taking to respond to the Modern Slavery Act 2015.
-As well as being published here, this statement will be published on the government’s modern slavery statement registry.
+We are committed to improving its practices to identify and combat this crime, both externally with our partners and internally through co-operation between services across the organisation.
+We, as a public sector organisation, an employer, community leader and a procurer are committed to taking a preventative approach to modern slavery and human trafficking within its corporate responsibilities and activities.
+As such, this statement covers our direct employees, agency workers, relief staff and services delivered on behalf of us by third party organisations, and as part of our supply chains.
+We believe that because it has a large number of suppliers and is an influential purchaser in Derbyshire, it is important to publish a statement that is transparent about the actions it will be taking to respond to the Modern Slavery Act 2015.
+This statement will be published on our website and the Government’s Modern slavery statement registry.

-We acknowledge its duty to notify the Secretary of State of suspected victims of slavery or human trafficking as required by section 52 of the Modern Slavery Act 2015.
-We also note our responsibility under the national referral mechanism as a “first responder” and is committed to training internal and external partners to be best placed to identify potential signs of modern slavery and be confident in the reporting concerns and taking action to safeguard potential victims.
+We acknowledge our duty to notify the Secretary of State of suspected victims of slavery or human trafficking as required by section 52 of the Modern Slavery Act 2015.
+We also note our responsibility under the national referral mechanism (NRM) as a “First Responder” and is committed to training internal and external partners to be best placed to identify potential signs of modern slavery and be confident in the reporting concerns and taking action to safeguard potential victims.

 We are a lead member of the Derby and Derbyshire Modern Slavery Partnership (DDMSP), a multi-agency partnership whose focus is to protect the public by identifying and safeguarding victims and potential victims of modern slavery / human trafficking and by relentlessly targeting those who enable or facilitate this criminality.